10Nates/tras/README.md

 > Summons a help list.

 ### `@TRAS about`
 > Gives information about the bot.
+> Add "NoCB" for devices that don't support links with command blocks.

 ### `@TRAS oof`
 > Mega OOF